bitprj/bitproject/teams/developer-relations/development-roadmap/roadmap-topic-breakdown.md

 _**Activities**_

-* Testing APIs
+* Creating and Testing BitBloxs
   * Simplify/adjust the creating and testing bitbloxs in order to teach students the basics of how to run requests through postman
 * Creating Postman Collections
   * We can adjust the activity that was already made for postman in order to teach students how to create collections, import collections, and create documentation.
-* Postman Collection Runner
+* Collection Runners
   * Students will learn how to use the postman collection runner, either through bitblocks or through a new API
 * Mock Servers
   * Adjust the current mock servers actvitiy so that student can learn about postman's Mock Servers
-* Postman Documentation
+* Documentation in Postman
   * Adjust the already existing activity to teach students how to make documentation in postman

 _**Labs**_